PRBonn/SHINE_mapping/README.md

 sh ./scripts/download_neural_rgbd_data.sh
 ```

-After downloading the data, you need to firstly convert the dataset to the KITTI format by using for each sequence:
+After downloading the data, you need to convert the dataset to the KITTI format by using for each sequence:
 ```
 sh ./scripts/convert_rgbd_to_kitti_format.sh
 ```